 - to mitigate possible biases, perceived or real, in the decision-making process.

-Applications to host the next ProgPal conference should be received no later than one week before the May meeting of the PalAss Council in the year before the applicants wish to host the conference.
-The PalAss Council May meeting is usually held on the first Wednesday in May and is announced in the diary section of the PalAss Newsletter.
+Applications to host the next ProgPal conference should be received by the deadline stated below.
 An announcement of the closing date will normally be made on ProgPal social media some weeks prior to the deadline.
 This timing is intended to allow sufficient time for potential applicants to consider the feasibility of hosting the conference and to put together a robust application.
-It also allows the current committee time to assess all applications thoroughly prior to presenting their decision at the PalAss Council May meeting.
+It also allows the current committee time to assess all applications thoroughly prior to presenting their decision to the PalAss Council for their deadline.
 Examples of previous applications can be provided, but applications are not expected to follow any specific structure.
 Applications should be kept to a maximum of two sides of A4 in length in single-spaced typescript of minimum font size 11 point (Arial font or equivalent), with margins of at least 2 cm.
 Please note that all applicants wishing to host the conference must be postgraduate students at the time of their application and when the proposed conference is to be held.

 ProgPal is an accessible UK-based conference for early career researchers, especially for those with limited or no funding.
 Although applications to host ProgPal from institutions outside the UK have been considered previously, the PalAss Council have decided that the conference should continue to be UK-based.
 Other conferences with very similar remits (for early career researchers in palaeontology) occur regularly elsewhere in Europe, such as the International Meeting of Early-stage Researchers in Palaeontology (IMERP).
 As a UK-based conference, ProgPal is not in competition with but is complementary to these other meetings.
 Applications to host ProgPal from overseas institutions will therefore not be considered.
 Delegates from overseas institutions are, however, strongly encouraged to present their work at ProgPal, and travel grants are available to help facilitate this.